wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/power-bi-excel-better-together/includes/1-introduction.md

 ## To take this course

-This course is a mix of text, videos, labs, resources, and quizzes.
+This course is a mix of text, videos, labs, resources, and knowledge check questions.
 - The text, you will see tips and guidance on how to deliver this course.
 - The videos, Krissy Dyess from Power Pivot Pro, takes you through the course and shows you how to explain and demonstrate combining Excel and Power BI.
 - The labs will help you practice using Excel and Power BI so you can better demo to your customers.
 - The resources will help you guide your customers to additional information during and after the sales process.
-- The quizzes will help you identify key messages and possible disconnects for your customers.
+- The knowledge check questions will help you identify key messages and possible disconnects for your customers.

 This module in the instructor-led version includes 15 slides with multiple demonstrations that should take 1 hour to deliver with 5 minutes for the lab.